Beta test brings strong results for interactive Diji-Touch machine

 Managing stock keeping units paramount

 The high level of SKU-level data that gets communicated to the customer by Diji-Touch makes SKU management critical, Hickey said.
-While the company was already focused on SKU management when it introduced pick and pack in the warehouse, the Diji-Touch test has forced the company to take SKU management to a new level.
+While the company was already focused on SKU management when it introduced pre-kitting, the Diji-Touch test has forced the company to take SKU management to a new level.

 “We have learned a lot about SKU discipline,” Hickey said.
 “In this (Diji-Touch) machine, you can’t allow a consumer to not get the exact product that shows up on the screen.
 That SKU discipline has to happen all the way through your supply chain.”

 To this end, Next Generation has introduced the LightSpeed “pick to light” product picking in its Middleton, Mass. warehouse.
-This is an automatic picking system that uses lights to alert product pickers how much product to pick from a moving row of bins.
+This is an automatic picking system that uses lights to alert product packers how much product to pick from a moving row of product bins.

 Hickey said one takeaway for him is the important role that computer skills will play in the future of vending management.